Guidelines for Substitute Utah Tax Forms

 - Do not split multi-page forms into more than one PDF.

-- Do not combine multiple tax types in a single submission (e.g., don’t combine sales tax forms and withholding tax forms).
+- Do not combine multiple tax types in a single submission (e.g., don’t combine sales tax forms and income tax forms).

-- Don’t break forms packages into multiple submissions (e.g., submit all TC-40 forms and schedules at the same time).
+- Do not break forms packages into multiple submissions (e.g., submit all TC-40 forms and schedules at the same time).